eudoxia0/eudoxia0.github.io/article/_posts/2023-07-22-type-systems-memory-safety.md

 ### Closures

-- closures can capture things by reference
-- a closure works exactly like a struct with a remote part
+Closures can capture variables by immutable or mutable reference.
+This works exactly like a struct with remote parts, and the lifetime analysis ensures the closure can't escape the lifetime of the things it holds.

 ### Links